SysMo/SmoWeb/SmoWebBase/templates/SmoWebBase/restblocks/reStructuredText/Platform.rst

 Python was chosen as the implementation language because it is a powerful modern general purpose object-oriented language.
-Today it has become an inseparable part of scientific computing, due to the vast abundance of open source source python libraries and interfaces to major softwares.
-Cython is python extension, allowing to speed up critical parts of the software and provides easy interfacing to C/C++/Fortran libraries.
+Today it has become an inseparable part of scientific computing, due to the vast abundance of open source python libraries and interfaces to major software tools.
+Cython is a Python extension, allowing to speed up critical parts of the software and providing easy interfacing to C/C++/Fortran libraries.

 **SmoWeb Applications**
 -----------------------

-A number of applications have already been developed and are continously developed on top of the fucntionality provided by the platform.
-Currently these are mostly in the fields of thermodynamics, heat and fluid flow and transient bio-system modeling.
-Although, the platform is suitable for any kind of engineering modeling and simulation, the main focus is on system and process engieering.
+A number of applications have already been developed and are continously being developed on top of the fucntionality provided by the platform.
+Currently these are mostly in the fields of thermodynamics, heat and fluid flow, and transient bio-system modeling.
+Although the platform is suitable for any kind of engineering modeling and simulation, the main focus is on system and process engieering.